Glossary

 Domain Typical Questions

-Company overview When were you founded?
+Company Overview When were you founded?
 Who are your investors?
+What is your customer base size?

-Product capabilities What problems does your solution solve?
+Product Capabilities What problems does your solution solve?
+What differentiates you from competitors?

-Technical architecture Is it cloud-native?
+Technical Architecture Is it cloud-native?
 What’s the data storage model?
+What APIs do you expose?

 How to turn an RFI into a competitive advantage